traefik/traefik/docs/user-guide/kubernetes.md

 ```

 Now visit the [Træfik dashboard](http://traefik-ui.minikube/) and you should see a frontend for each host.
-Along with a backend listing for each service with a Server set up for each pod.
+Along with a backend listing for each service with a server set up for each pod.

 If you edit your `/etc/hosts` again you should be able to access the cheese websites in your browser.